 We are increasingly advising our clients to enter into cohabitation agreements, as they show a clear intention of how the finances will be dealt with during the relationship and after.
 We hope the latter will not be necessary, but unfortunately it is best to cater for every eventuality.
 They are like pre-nuptial agreements, but for cohabitants.

-Cohabiting couples are partners who live together but are not married or part of a Civil Partnership.
 Many unmarried couples live with the assumption that if they have cohabited for a number of years they have similar legal rights to those couples that are married.
 This myth is normally referred to as ‘common law wife or husband’.
 This is not the case and the courts will not take into account the length of time you have lived together or even if one of the parties has contributed to the household by raising children and being responsible for the running of the family home.
+If disputes arise between cohabiting couples – couples who are partners who live together but are not married or part of a Civil Partnership – we can give you practical guidance and advice.